ZerBea/hcxdumptool/README.md

 Due to a bug in xhci subsystem other devices may not work at the moment: <br /> https://bugzilla.kernel.org/show_bug.cgi?id=202541

-Third party drivers may not compile or work as expected on latest kernels

 No support for a third party driver which is not part of the official kernel (https://www.kernel.org/) <br /> Report related issues to the site, from which you downloaded the driver

-No support for a driver which doesn't support monitor and packet injection, native <br /> If you need this features, do a request on www.kernel.org
+No support for a driver which doesn't support ioctl() system calls and monitor and full frame injection, native <br /> If you need this features, do a request on www.kernel.org

-Not recommended WiFi chipsets (Broadcom, Intel, Realtek and Atheros), especially:
+Not recommended WiFi chipsets due to driver problems:

 * Broadcom (neither monitor mode nor frame injection)
-* Intel PRO/Wireless (due to several driver issues and NETLINK dependency)
+* Intel PRO/Wireless (several driver issues and NETLINK dependency)
-* Realtek RTL8811AU, RTL8812AU, RTL8814AU (due to NETLINK dependency)
+* Realtek (driver chaos - some drivers working, some not, monitor mode and frame injection mostly only on third party drivers, often no ioctl() system call support, NETLINK dependency)
+* Atheros (some driver problems on older kernels)

 more information about possible issues on https://bugzilla.kernel.org